Paul van Dyk: Early life and musical beginning

-1994–2007: 45 RPM, Seven Ways, Out There and Back & Reflections
+1994–2007: 45 RPM, Seven Ways, Out There and Back and Reflections

 In 1994, van Dyk released The Green Valley EP, Pump This Party and Emergency 911.
 Meanwhile, MFS acquired many remixes for Paul.
 MFS label owner Mark Reeder's close friendship with artists such as New Order gave van Dyk the opportunity to mix the track "Spooky" from the Republic album.
 He recorded his debut LP 45 RPM with Johnny Klimek and VOOV.

 Seven Ways established van Dyk as a trance pioneer and was van Dyk's first real success in Britain.
 Seven Ways was voted the No. 1 album by readers of DJ Magazine.

 In early 1997, van Dyk began collaborating with U.S. music producer BT.
 Together, they produced tracks such as "Flaming June", "Forbidden Fruit" and "Namistai".
 The singles "Forbidden Fruit" and "Beautiful Place" did not cause a great impact at first but, with the release of Seven Ways and "Words" appearing at the height of the British superclub phenomenon, van Dyk's own material began to attract attention.
 "By the time they realised I was a German, it was too late!" van Dyk said.
 Van Dyk also remixed a well-known early-1990s track, "The Age of Love", in 1997.

 In 1998, 45 RPM was re-released in the UK and in the US.
 To mark the event, and in homage to the defunct E-Werk, van Dyk released a remix of "For An Angel".
 Van Dyk took up a residency at Sheffield's Gatecrasher and declared himself anti-drugs, which led to home-made "No E, Pure PvD" T-shirts, also a sly note to journalists that his surname contained no "E".
 In 1998, Paul remixed Matt Laws/Binary Finary's famous "1998" single, which was a successful version that took Binary Finary to the top of the German Dance charts.